nginx-proxy/nginx-proxy/README.md

     $ docker run -d -p 80:80 -p 443:443 -v /path/to/vhost.d:/etc/nginx/vhost.d:ro -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy
     $ { echo 'proxy_cache my-cache;'; echo 'proxy_cache_valid  200 302  60m;'; echo 'proxy_cache_valid  404 1m;' } > /path/to/vhost.d/app.example.com_location

-If you are using multiple hostnames for a single container (e.g. `VIRTUAL_HOST=example.com,www.example.com`), the virtual host configuration file must exist for each hostname.
+If you are using multiple hostnames for a single container (e.g. `virtualHost=example.com,www.example.com`), the virtual host configuration file must exist for each hostname.
 If you would like to use the same configuration for multiple virtual host names, you can use a symlink:

     $ { echo 'proxy_cache my-cache;'; echo 'proxy_cache_valid  200 302  60m;'; echo 'proxy_cache_valid  404 1m;' } > /path/to/vhost.d/app.example.com_location
     $ ln -s /path/to/vhost.d/www.example.com /path/to/vhost.d/example.com

-#### Per-VIRTUAL_HOST location default configuration
+#### Per-virtualHost location default configuration

 If you want most of your virtual hosts to use a default single `location` block configuration and then override on a few specific ones, add those settings to the `/etc/nginx/vhost.d/default_location` file.
-This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{VIRTUAL_HOST}_location` file associated with it.
+This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{virtualHost}_location` file associated with it.

 ### Contributing